Posted on

-California has many laws that deal with pedestrian safety.
-California Vehicle Code 29150 VC is the main one.
-This statute says that motor vehicles have to yield the right-of-way to pedestrians who are crossing the street in
+Each state has its own pedestrian and crosswalk safety laws.
+In California, California Vehicle Code 29150 VC says that motor vehicles have to yield the right-of-way to pedestrians who are crossing the street in

 - a marked crosswalk or